 Step 06 — Timetabling

 AMTOS provides a visual, drag-and-drop scheduler for planning the entire training calendar.
 Classes are the concrete delivery of a course — they carry start/end dates, a facility, an instructor and a roster of enrolled students.
 Country-specific public holiday calendars prevent accidental scheduling on rest days, and any class can override the default holiday list where operational requirements demand it.
+External calendar events can also be imported directly from Outlook or Google Calendar via the ICS / iCalendar format.

 Step 07 — Assessment